UNT athletic department has four cases of COVID-19

 UNT expanded its testing beyond its football team on Monday, when the school tested a few members of its women's basketball team.

-UNT's testing procedure is part of its plans to prevent a COVID-19 infection from spreading.

-The school is requiring people who enter athletic department facilities to go through a check-in procedure.
+Testing is just one facet of UNT's plan to safely return athletes and coaches to campus The school also requires people who enter athletic department facilities to go through a check-in procedure.

 A member of UNT's staff checks the temperature of the person entering the facility and questions them about their health.
 Each person who completes the process receives a colored wristband when they complete the check-in.
 Wristband colors change daily to ensure that everyone participating in team activities has completed the process.